-Dr. Ostrom received a Master of Arts in Medical Anthropology in 2010, a Master of Public Health in 2012, and a Ph.D. in Epidemiology and Biostatistics in 2018 from Case Western Reserve University.
-She served as a Postdoctoral Associate in the Section of Epidemiology and Population Sciences in the Department of Medicine, at Baylor College of Medicine in Houston, Texas.
-She is currently Assistant Professor at the Department of Neurosurgery and the Preston Robert Tisch Brain Tumor Center at Duke University School of Medicine as an Assistant Professor.
+Dr. Ostrom received a Ph.D. in Epidemiology and Biostatistics in 2018 from Case Western Reserve University, in Cleveland, Ohio followed by postdoctoral training funded by the Cancer Prevention Research Institute of Texas at Baylor College of Medicine in Houston, Texas.
+She is currently Assistant Professor at the Department of Neurosurgery and the Preston Robert Tisch Brain Tumor Center at Duke University School of Medicine.
 She contributes to the preparation of analyses, manuscripts, reports, presentations, data requests, and publications, including the annual CBTRUS Statistical Report.

 Gino Cioffi, MPH

 Mr. Cioffi graduated from Kent State University with a Bachelor of Science in Biotechnology in 2016 and a Master of Public Health in Biostatistics in 2018.
 He contributes to the preparation of the CBTRUS analytic data files, data analysis, interpretation, manuscripts, reports and data requests in addition to preparation of presentations and publications for CBTRUS.

 Kristin Waite, PhD